 “When tech succeeds, it becomes invisible, not invasive or intrusive.” – Kevin Kelly

-Intrusive tech is problematic tech, which is something tech developers should know if they want their tech to be what it is meant to be.
+Intrusive tech is problematic tech, which is something tech developers should keep in mind if they want their tech to be what it is meant to be.

 “Calm technology describes a state of technological maturity where a user’s primary task is not computing, but being human.
 Technology shouldn’t require all of our attention, just some of it, and only when necessary.” – Amber Case

 For these reasons, I wanted to switch off the multiple email notifications I received each day.
-On the other hand, doing so – a decision tantamount to unsubscribing to the platform if I chose not to log on anymore, by the way – did nothing to keep me off the message boards, to-do lists, and other collaborative apps I could be added to by other teammates in the platform.
+On the other hand, doing so – a decision tantamount to unsubscribing to the platform if I chose to no longer log on – did nothing to keep me off the message boards, to-do lists, and other collaborative apps I could be added to by other teammates in the platform.

 Switching off the notifications kept me blind while activity simmered under the surface.

 Knowing everything gave me no peace.
 Not knowing anything, however, wasn’t much different.

 In this case, you could say ignorance was not bliss.